 Causes and Genetic Basis of Chronic Infantile Neurological/Cutaneous, Articular Syndrome (CINCA), and Neonatal-Onset Multisystem Inflammatory Disease (NOMID)

 CINCA/NOMID is caused by mutations in the NLRP3 gene (also known as CIAS1).
 These mutations lead to the overproduction of interleukin-1β (IL-1β), a key cytokine involved in inflammation.
-The disease is typically inherited in an autosomal dominant manner, meaning only one copy of the mutated gene is necessary to cause the disorder3.
+The disease is typically inherited in an autosomal dominant manner, meaning only one copy of the mutated gene is necessary to cause the disorder.

 Symptoms and Clinical Features of Chronic Infantile Neurological, Cutaneous, and Articular Syndrome (CINCA), also known as Neonatal-Onset Multisystem Inflammatory Disease (NOMID)